rust-lang/book/src/ch13-01-closures.md

 annotated closure definition.
 The third line removes the type annotations from the closure definition, and the fourth line removes the brackets, which are optional because the closure body has only one expression.
-These are all valid definitions that will produce the same behavior when they’re called.
+These are all valid definitions that will produce the same behavior when they’re called, although v3 and v4 will only work if the type can be inferred from the rest of the code.

 Closure definitions will have one concrete type inferred for each of their parameters and for their return value.
 For instance, Listing 13-8 shows the